-With the NuEVI switched off and disconnected from USB or DIN MIDI, unscrew the frontmost thumbscrew on top of the controller and loosen the one at the back of the battery compartment slightly.
+With the NuRAD switched off and disconnected from USB or DIN MIDI, unscrew the frontmost thumbscrew on top of the controller and loosen the one at the back of the battery compartment slightly.
 Slide the lid forward and lift it off the controller.
-Replace the batteries (3xAAA 1.5V alkaline for NuEVI, 3xAA 1.5V for NuEVI plus and NuEVI CV) and slide the lid back in place.
+Replace the batteries (3xAAA alkaline) and slide the lid back in place.
 Get the front thumbscrew in place first, then tighten both screws.
 Only finger gripping power should be applied.
 Do not use pliers or similar tools or you will most certainly scratch the plastics of your instrument.